yoo2001818/query-planner/DESIGN.md

 But how do we calculate the cost of the join, and perform them?

+We select common columns specified in the clauses, and compare them.

 ### Sort-Merge Join
 Usually sort-merge join has terrible performance, since the indexes has to be sorted.
 But if two indexes are sorted, it's the quickest way to join the table.